Worcester State University: Athletics

-WSU Athletics is a Division III member of the National Collegiate Athletic Association (NCAA) in the Massachusetts State Collegiate Athletic Conference (MASCAC), of which it is a charter member.
-The field hockey and women's tennis teams also compete within the Little East Conference (LEC).
+Worcester State athletics teams are nicknamed the Lancers.
+The university is a Division III member of the National Collegiate Athletic Association (NCAA) in the Massachusetts State Collegiate Athletic Conference (MASCAC), of which it is a charter member.

+The field hockey and women's tennis teams also used to compete within the Little East Conference (LEC), before Field Hockey was incorporated as a sponsored sport by the MASCAC.
+Worcester State claimed the first MASCAC Field Hockey title in 2023.
 Formerly, the men's football team played in the Commonwealth Coast Football (CCC) between 1985 and 2013.

 Their main venue is the John F. Coughlin Memorial Field, a two-thousand seat capacity venue that is located on Chandler Street.
-Teams also use the Wellness Center, Rockwood Park, and the Worcester Sports Center for games.
+Teams also use the Wellness Center, Rockwood Park, and the Worcester Ice Center for games.
 Coughlin Field was the home soccer field of the Worcester Kings of the Premier Development League for their only two seasons before dissolving.

-The athletic department currently sponsors men's intercollegiate baseball, basketball, cross country, football, golf, ice hockey, indoor and outdoor track and field, and soccer, and women's intercollegiate basketball, cheerleading, cross country, field hockey, indoor and outdoor track and field, lacrosse, soccer, softball, tennis, and volleyball.
-Intramural sports include coed soccer, coed flag football, street hockey, dodgeball, wiffle ball, floor hockey, stickball, indoor soccer, ultimate, and softball.

-The men's basketball team has reached the MASCAC men's basketball tournament finals five times since the tournament's inception in 1990.
-They won the championship in 1994, under head coach Tom Moore.
-The women's team won the 1980 AIAW National Division III Basketball Championship.

-The men's hockey team notably won the first three ECAC Northeast Tournaments, namely in 1972, 1973, and 1974, and then again in 1977.
-However, the team has not won since.
-They also won the last WCHL Tournament in 1972.
-The team has also competed in the MASCAC Men's Hockey Tournaments, which began in 2010, and the Codfish Bowl, founded in 1965, but have never won either tournament.
-The current coach is Shayne Toporowski.

-In 2000, Russ Watson of the men's football team set NCAA Division III records for most sacks in a season (24) and most sacks per game in a season (2.7), which still stand today.
-In 2003, Greg Wood of the men's football team, became the first and only Lancer to receive the Nils V. "Swede" Nelson Award.

 In 2016, WSU unveiled a new mascot, named Chandler H. Lancer, at the Worcester Art Museum.
-The "H" is in honor of President Russell, the university's first leader.
-The sports teams simply go by the name of the Lancers for both male and female sports.

-In 2022, the Worcester State men's soccer team were crowned as MASCAC champions.
-They went from a record of 3-11-1 in the previous season, to a record of 10-4-7 during the 2022 season.
-They are led by Coach Aidan Abolfazli (2nd Season).

-The current Director of Athletics is Michael Mudd.

 Rankings

-Worcester State University is ranked 101st out of 181 Regional Universities in North by U.S. News & World Report.
+In 2024, Worcester State University was ranked 96th out of 181 "Regional Universities" in North by U.S. News & World Report and 450th in the nation by Forbes.